It's official! Prince Harry and Meghan Markle are getting married

 LONDON — One of the world’s most eligible bachelors is officially off the market.

-Britain’s Prince Harry is engaged to American actress Meghan Markle, Kensington Palace announced in a statement Monday.
+Britain’s Prince Harry is engaged to American actress Meghan Markle, royal officials announced Monday.

+After the announcement, Harry confessed he had long known he would propose to Markle.

+"When did I know she was the one?"
+Harry said in response to a reporter's question during a photo op at Kensington Palace.
+"The very first time we met."

-The wedding will occur in the spring.
-The venue was not immediately revealed with royal officials saying more details would be announced "in due course."
+The wedding will take place in the spring.
+The venue was not immediately revealed but a statement said more details would be announced "in due course."

 Harry’s brother, Prince William, married Kate Middleton in April 2011 at Westminster Abbey while his parents, Prince Charles and Diana Spencer, tied the knot at St. Paul’s Cathedral in 1981.